egoebelbecker/egoebelbecker/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/ericgoebelbecker/)

-Hi,
+Hi!

 My name's Eric Goebelbecker.
 I'm a developer, systems engineer, and writer.

 My current position is what is what most would call DevOps for a prop trading firm.
+I'm involved in a lot of Python scripting, build and deploy, and package managment.

 I also write blog posts for Saas firms via the [HitSubscribe](https://hitsubscribe.com).
 Many of my repos here are sample code for posts I've written over the past few years.